 Due to the severity of the cold this month, you'll need to pack plenty of layers and warm articles of clothing including long-sleeved shirts, sweaters, pants, and thermal undergarments to stay warm this month.
 A windbreaker and heavy winter coat will also go a long way to ensuring the wind chill won't penetrate your layers (and make it easier to get comfortable once you're indoors).
 Comfortable, waterproof shoes are also recommended, especially if you plan on exploring Milwaukee's many outdoor lighting displays and attractions.

-From a European-style Christmas market to a performance of “The Nutcracker,” and even a bus tour that celebrates who bakes Milwaukee's best festive treats, here’s what you’ll want to incorporate into your schedule to get into the festive spirit.
-Many are family-friendly and kid-oriented, perfect for multi-generational groups.
-If you have limited time, simply stroll the downtown-Milwaukee area where city streets are all a-glow with holiday lights and decorations.
+From a European-style Christmas market to performances of “The Nutcracker,” and even a bus tour that celebrates who bakes Milwaukee's best festive treats, there are plenty of events happening in Milwaukee this December to get you in the holiday spirit.
+Many of these events are family-friendly and kid-oriented, perfect for multi-generational groups, and if you have limited time, you can also simply stroll the downtown-Milwaukee area where city streets are all aglow with holiday lights and decorations.

 - The German Christmas Market of Oconomowoc: Quickly becoming an annual tradition for Lake Country residents, this year's market features outdoor beer gardens serving German beer, over 30 huts filled with vendors selling artisan-made goods (many linked to the holidays, such as tree ornaments and house décor), and live polka music.